Key staff

 Brett Manley

-Dr Brett Manley
+Professor Brett Manley

-Brett is a Consultant Neonatologist at The Royal Women's Hospital in Melbourne and an Associate Professor in the Department of Obstetrics and Gynaecology at The University of Melbourne.
-Brett designs and conducts clinical trials to improve outcomes for newborn infants, and has led or supervised multiple randomised trials in tertiary and non-tertiary centres.
-He currently leads the international, multicentre PLUSS trial of intratracheal budesonide mixed with surfactant to improve rates of survival free of chronic lung disease in extremely preterm infants.
-He is a Chief Investigator on the NHMRC Centre for Research Excellence in Newborn Medicine and member of the Executive of the PSANZ IMPACT trials network.
+Brett designs and conducts clinical trials to improve outcomes for newborn infants and has led or supervised multiple randomised trials in tertiary and non-tertiary centres.
+He recently led the international, multicentre PLUSS trial of intratracheal budesonide mixed with surfactant in extremely preterm infants.
+He is a Chief Investigator on the NHMRC Extremely Preterm Infant Centre for Research Excellence and co-leads the world-first PLATIPUS perinatal adaptive platform trial that aims to change the way we do perinatal clinical research.
+He is passionate about mentoring early career researchers to develop their own clinical research.

 Joy Olsen